malwaremusings/harbour-pocketcacher/README.md

 It has a few bugs, which are mostly user interface issues/improvements as I only got this phone (and SailfishOS) in December and only started Qt/QML development a week ago.

 I still have a lot of features that I want to implement, but I also have a full time job that keeps me busy during the week.

+Despite the name, this application has not been submitted to SailfishOS' Harbour.
+I've prefixed the name with 'harbour-' as I am intending to submit it once it has more features and less bugs/issues.